elba/idris-elba-interface/README.md

 1. Clone this repo.
 2. Install by `"cargo install --path . [--force]"`
-3. Edit your plugin setting; modify idris-compiler-path to `idris-elba-interface`.
+3. Modify idris-compiler-path in your editor setting to `idris-elba-interface`.

 ## Manifest Watch

-When `--ide-mode` or `--ide-mode-socket` flags is passed in, the wrapper will watch file changes of `elba.toml` and `elba.lock`.
+When a `--ide-mode` or `--ide-mode-socket` flag is passed in, the wrapper will watch file changes of `elba.toml` and `elba.lock`.
 Once a change fired, the wrapper will reload elba process in background automatically.